jilliangmeehan/looore/content/Books/The Little Witch and the Undying Fire.md

 In her travels, the little witch encountered a group of people getting ready to kill demon kings.
 She decided to join them and go kill some demon kings.
 They told her: The more demon kings you kill, the greater your witch's power will grow.
 This is, in fact, true.
 Then, they encountered a mimic demon king.
 After this whole affair, the little witch would write a "Demon King-Slaying Chronicle" each time she hunted one.

 > [!jillian]
-> i wonder if this is about the archon war — the demon kings are all the gods in teyvat that were killed, and the ones who killed them grew more powerful. the "mimic demon king" is interesting. maybe that's one of the "virtuals," the "dark sun."
+> i wonder if this is about the archon war — the demon kings are all the gods in teyvat that were killed, and the ones who killed them grew more powerful. the "mimic demon king" is interesting. maybe that's one of the "virtuals," the "dark [[sun]]."

 They encountered the mimic demon king in a run-down old house.
 At first, no one knew what was going on, assuming that the place had just gone moldy.